Buses from Brussels to Osnabrück

-The bus takes an average of 7 hours and 52 minutes to cover the 301 kilometers from Brussels to Osnabrück.
+The bus takes an average of 7 hours and 52 minutes to cover the 187 miles from Brussels to Osnabrück.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?